 There are many advantages to making fondant from scratch.
-Some people have asked us how to make fondant without marshmallow.
-Many recipes for making fondant without marshmallow abound.
+And some people have asked us how to make fondant without marshmallow.
+Not to worry, there are many recipes for making fondant without marshmallow.

 How To Make Fondant Without Marshmallow; Recipe #1